eziodeyk/OR-ML-survey/README.md

 ***to design algorithms that learn the optimal parameter setting for the problem instance distribution at hand***.

 #### Reinforcement Learning for Integer Programming: Learning to Cut.
 Yunhao Tang et al. 2020.
 ICML.
+Branching and Cut.
 > no work on focusing on pure selection of (Gomory) cuts has appeared in the literature.

 **Contributions**: